-Who Stole the American Dream provides an in depth review on pyramid schemes, to include lotteries, chain letters, the airplane game and other ponzi schemes.
+Who Stole the American Dream provides an in depth review on pyramid schemes, to include lotteries, chain letters, the airplane game, and other ponzi schemes.
 Burke Hedges also reviews legal pyramid schemes such as social security, charities, Wall Street, and more.

-One aspect of the book I really enjoyed was how Burke shared his experiences about working as a laborer building boats, working as a waiter and then owning a regular business.
+One aspect of the book I really enjoyed was how Burke Hedges shared his experience about working as a laborer building boats, working as a waiter, and then owning a regular business.

 One of the most enlightening things about his book is the “common misconceptions” of network marketing.
 He reviews why many people are misinformed about our industry, and why so many traditional businesses hate MLM.